lupyuen/pinephone-nuttx/README.md

 Command: AT+CSCS="GSM"
 Response: OK

-// Send an SMS to the Phone Number
+// Send an SMS to the Phone Number.
+// yourphonenumber looks like +1234567890
+// Works without country code, like 234567890
 Command:
 AT+CMGS="yourphonenumber"